jessicathao/le_project/README.md

-# Hi, I'm Jessie 👋
+# Hi, I'm Jessica Thao 👋

 I'm a student at **National Taiwan University (NTU)**, currently enrolled in the **Brain Data Analysis Methods**